Skip to main content

 Can you work with our existing monitoring tools?
 Yes.
 We start with the tools you already use and improve signal quality before recommending replacements.

 Do you provide 24/7 incident response?
 We can provide on-call or escalation support when it is explicitly scoped to agreed services, severity definitions, access, and responsibilities.
+Active one-off outages can also start through Emergency Response.

 Can you guarantee 99.9% uptime?
 Not without a formal review and scoped SLA.
 We avoid generic uptime guarantees because measured availability depends on architecture, dependencies, deployment practice, and operational control.